ykai16/Lollipop/README.md

 We recommend to use [Anaconda python distribution](https://www.anaconda.com/what-is-anaconda/) for installation of the above packages.

-<<<<<<< HEAD
 ## FAQs

 ### If I want to make predictions in a cell-type of interest, do I have to have all the features used here?
 Here we used 77 features in total to predict CTCF loops in the three cell-types.
 However, if you want to make predictions in a cell-type of interest, you don't need to incorporate all these features because sometimes some features are inavailable.
-In such cases, please train a model by using the selected (i.e. available) features in one of the three cell-types to train a model, and then apply this model to the cell-type of interest.
+In such cases, please train a model by using the selected (i.e. available) features in one of the three cell-types to train a model, and apply this model to the cell-type of interest.

 ## Input Data and Format
 A complete list of used genomic and epigenomic data can be seen in the signal table in `data/example_signal_table.txt`.
 Some notes about data format: